-The above-mentioned items are strongly prohibited as these can greatly affect your focus to recovery.
+The above-mentioned items are strongly prohibited as these can greatly affect your focus on your recovery.
 Meanwhile, outside foods and drinks are banned in the facility.
 This is because most of these foods contain a questionable amount of sugar and caffeine.
 That is why the facility will provide healthier foods.
 You can also notify the treatment center if you have a certain diet.

 On the other hand, some items may be allowed in certain facilities.
 These include:

-- Your own pillows, comforters and other items that can make your bedroom feel like home
+- Your own pillows, comforters, and other items that can make your bedroom feel like home

 - MP3 players and cameras (preferably not capable of Internet connection)